carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

    nc -vz <ip-of-dns> 53
    ```

-   This command can be used to check connectivity to a DNS server.
+   can be used to check connectivity to a DNS server.
 Alternatively,
 you can use `ping <fqdn>` to check if a hostname can be resolved.
 This is usually indicated on the
 first line of the ping output.
 You can also use similar tools, such as `dig`, `nslookup`
 or `host` commands to test access to DNS or to see if the DNS server can